Humberside Geologist no 18

 Some of the longer meetings we have held stand out as impressive achievements by our society of amateur scientists such as the Centenary Meeting in 1988 and the 125th Anniversary, when all the speakers were members of the Society.
 Ted Wright correcting Willy at the Centenary Meeting during his lecture from the back of the lecture theatre by shouting out “I think you’ve got that wrong brother” was a special moment.

+We did have one successful weekend field trip.
 I had made friends with John Barry and Paul Whittlesea in Norfolk and they arranged for the Geological Society of Norfolk to host a weekend field meeting for the HGS.
 I hired a car for the week and my family stayed in a cottage at Kelling with Felix Whitham.
 Felix insisted on bringing his pressure cooker with him.
 David Hill parked his camper van on the drive and ran a cable through the kitchen window for electricity.
 Judith Bryce stayed with her partner in Norwich.
 I learnt a lot that weekend and have liked the geology of north Norfolk ever since.

 Back to Humberside Geologist number 18 contents page